LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/lucky-rpg.md

 &nbsp;

-This black skybox shows
+Black skybox that displays

 rainbow monochrome.

 &nbsp;

-Want so bad to wake up
+Want so bad just to wake up

 from the opposite of love.